 1. Get the balance right

-Getting ready to run a race is tough.
 There will be ups and downs along the way.
-Some runs will go brilliantly, some will be horrible.
-It happens to all of us.
+Some sessions will be brilliant, some will be tough.
+It happens to us all.

 See your rides as a big picture where each week you’re ticking off a few more kilometres of the challenge.